 What is a personality

 There are different ways of conceiving what personality is.
 There is your everyday personality, influenced by everything around you.
 This is the growing part of you that makes you someone different everyday.
 Your encounters, your lessons, your emotions, your decisions and their consequences are things that shape you day after day.
 You grow, mature, and so does your “surface personality.”
 But what about your inner personality, the unvarying part of your psyche?
 How can we know this?

 A quick bit of history

 In the 20th century, before talking about personality types, we were talking more about psychological types.
-Carl Jung managed to build such a system by observing and analyzing the behaviours of patients with various mental disorders.
-It was not a question of defining a personality, a behavioural preference or what one values, but rather of finding the unconscious patterns of the human psyche that lead its patients to sink into very severe neuroses.
+Carl Jung managed to build such a system by observing and analyzing the behaviors of patients with various mental disorders.
+It was not a question of defining a personality, a behavioral preference or what one values, but rather of finding the unconscious patterns of the human psyche that lead its patients to sink into very severe neuroses.